 Making Schedule Changes

-Students may make schedule changes through the first five days of class using the AccessPlus registration system.
+Students may make most schedule changes through the first five days of class using the AccessPlus registration system.

 Procedures for schedule changes vary by the time period of the semester.
 The effective date of a schedule change is the date when the change is entered into the registration system.

-Schedule change periods are as follows:
+Schedule change periods for full term courses are as follows: